North Macedonia

 €1.4bn

-WBIF grants
+WBIF contribution

 Transport